 Our professionals have helped numerous clients address the environmental and regulatory challenges facing their waterfront projects and have effectively negotiated federal, state and local permits in the U.S.

 We have also advised clients on the best approach to environmental impact analysis and permitting requirements for international projects.
 In some cases, this resulted in recommending new protocols and assisting local authorities in developing balanced criteria for marina impact evaluations.

-Our marina bid documents have been used for projects in the U.S. and throughout the world for the selection of marine contractors, and suppliers of docks and marina utilities.
+Our marina bid documents have been used for projects in the U.S. and worldwide for the selection of marine contractors and suppliers of docks and marina utilities.
 A carefully balanced approach allows maximum participation of all suppliers who meet project needs, with clear rules that encourage fair competition.

 We are available to help with the following services:

 - Post-storm damage inspections for docks, seawalls, marinas, etc. (including structural, environmental, and operational)

 - Emergency permit application assistance for reconstruction of waterfront structures, including docks, bulkheads, seawalls, revetments, piers, groins, and geotextile structures